 After visiting the cave, you can head down to the beach if you feel so inclined.
-Back at the fork in the road, you will want to go left and then it is a series of 15-20 steps which lead you down to the beach.
+Back at the fork in the road, you will want to go left, and then it is a series of 15-20 steps that lead you down to the beach.

 The beach also has a few small tide pools, and I saw a decent amount of sea anemones in the shallow pools.

 After sitting on the beach and just watching the waves come in, I headed back up the steps to the car.